realA10001986/Time-Circuits-Display/README.md

 - Keypad menu for adjusting various settings
 - uses time zones, automatic DST
 - fixed "month-off-by-one" bug, and others
-- More stable WiFi connections at startup
+- more stable WiFi connections at startup
-- Configurable WiFi connection timeouts and retries
+- configurable WiFi connection timeouts and retries
-- Alarm function
+- alarm function
-- Network keypad menu to show the current IP address
+- network keypad menu to show the current IP address
+- 24-hour clock mode for non-Americans ;)
 - etc

 Short summary of first steps:
 - As long as the device is unconfigured (or later for some reason fails to connect to a configured network), it starts in "access point" mode, ie it creates an access point named "TCD-AP".
 The default IP in access point mode is 192.168.4.1.
 - Go to http://192.168.4.1 to enter the config portal, the go to the "WiFi" page and configure your Wifi network.
 - After saving the settings, the device reboots and tries to connect to your configured WiFi network.
-If you entered wrong data, or the network is unavailable, this can take a while, and the device finally again starts in access point mode ("TCD-AP").
+If you entered wrong data, or the network is unavailable, this can take a while, the device finally again starts in access point mode ("TCD-AP").
 - Then re-open the config portal (if the connection was successful, first you need to find out about the IP address, of course; you can do this through the keypad menu, see below) and configure other settings on the "Setup" page, eg WiFi connection timeout, WiFi connection retries, NTP server and time zone.
 A list of valid times zones is accessible by a link on the settings page.
+- There are two ways of configuring the clock: Through the aforementioned config portal (ie the network), or the keypad menu, as described further below.
+Not all settings, however, are configurable in both.

 Time travel